-There seems to be a lot of confusion around what an approval letter is, what a pre-approval letter is, and what these documents are worth since some don’t seem to hold up when it comes time for the underwriter to approve the loan and issue a final commitment letter.
+There seems to be a lot of confusion around documents such as approval letter, pre-approval letter, and a pre-qualification letter.
+What are these documents worth?
+Some don’t seem to hold up when it comes time for the underwriter to approve the loan and issue a final commitment letter.

-All these letters are usually issued prior to writing an offer on a home.
-The buyers use them to show the sellers that they are going to get their loan and should have no problem.
-Some people think these letters are iron clad, and many people seem to confuse what they really mean.
+These letters are issued prior to writing an offer on a home.
+Buyers use them to show the sellers that they are going to get their loan and should have no problems.
+Some people think these letters are iron clad.
+Many people seem to confuse what they really mean.

--was a credit report pulled, if so was it a report that included all 3 credit scores from all 3 credit bureaus, or was it just 1 credit score (a bank will ultimately require all 3, and the best pre-approval letters should be based on all 3 scores).
+-Was a credit report pulled, if so was it a report that included all 3 credit scores from all 3 credit bureaus, or was it just 1 credit score

-The trouble is that buyers don’t want to do the work to get as strong a pre-approval as possible, which includes W2’s and/or tax returns, bank statements, pay stubs and possibly more.
+The trouble is that buyers don’t want to do the work to get as strong a pre-approval as possible.
+This work includes W2’s and/or tax returns, bank statements, pay stubs and possibly more.
 Most buyers just want to quickly review some numbers verbally with the lender and get a piece of paper within minutes that says their loan is approved.
 But quick number crunching is only a salesperson’s opinion, and not to be relied on.

-Sellers deserve to know if the buyer is approved or pre-approved, and how solid the pre-approval is and what it is based on.
-For buyers that may be reading this, think if you were a seller, and what you’d like to see and what you’d expect if you were going to take your home off the market and rely on a buyer to perform as promised.
+Sellers deserve to know if the buyer is approved or pre-approved or pre-qualified.
+They deserve to know what the letter is based on.
+For buyers that may be reading this, think if you were a seller.
+What would you like to see and what would you expect?
+If you were going to take your home off the market and rely on a buyer to perform as promised, you want certainty.

-Some buyer’s have relied on weak approval or pre-approval letters, and have lost their earnest money deposits!
+Some buyer’s have relied on weak pre-approval letters and have lost their earnest money deposits.
 I had a buyer call me who was self employed for only 6 months (you must be self-employed for at least 2 years) and somehow got a pre-approval letter from a loan officer at a bank.
-The loan ultimately got denied, and they lost their $50,000 deposit!
-They came to me after going to the first lender, and I was able to find a loan option for them that included co-signing parents, and we wrote a new offer on the same property since the first one was voided and the seller’s had not sold the place, and we salvaged the loss of their deposit.
-But, it was a close call, and they almost lost the $50,000.
+The loan ultimately got denied and they lost their $50,000 deposit!
+They came to me after going to the first lender and I was able to find a loan option for them that included co-signing parents.
+They wrote a new offer on the same property since the first one was voided and the seller’s had not sold the place.
+And we salvaged the loss of their deposit.
+But, it was a close call and they almost lost the $50,000!

-So buyers should offer up a lot of information, not balk at sending in some paperwork, and take some time and make sure they are getting a solid pre-approval letter.
+So buyers should offer up a lot of information, and not balk at sending in paperwork.
+They should take the time to make sure they are getting a solid pre-approval letter.

 And sellers and Realtor’s should ask a lot of questions to see what the pre-approval letter is based on.